Aryan-Jhaveri/mcp-foodguidecanada/README.md

 ### Troubleshooting
 - If the server doesn't appear, check the Claude Desktop logs for error messages
-- Ensure all file paths are absolute (start with `/`)
 - Verify Python 3.8+ is installed: `python3 --version`
-- Test the server manually first: `python3 src/server.py`

-         3. **Verify the Python path**:
-            - The example uses `/opt/anaconda3/bin/python3` - you should replace this with the result of running `which python3` in your terminal if it's different

 4. **Restart Claude Desktop**:
    - The server will now be available in your conversations